Cookware

 The type of fat you use will affect flavor and flakiness, while the

 amount affects tenderness.
-Flaky crusts result when bits of unmelted fat are
+Flaky crusts result when bits of unmelted

 Butter, lard, and vegetable